 - 1. Doctoral research scholars can be from home institutions whether foreign or domestic. - 2.
-Due to the availability of PTS faculty during the fall and spring semesters, students are encouraged to apply for a four-month stay during the fall semester (August-December) or the spring semester (January-May).
-Students may arrive no earlier than the start of the semester (August 29 or January 23) and remain no longer than December 22 for the fall semester or May 8 for the spring semester.
-Application deadlines are February 15 for fall semester admission and July 15 for spring semester admission. - 3.
-Scholars may apply for lengths of stay outside of the fall and spring semesters provided a PTS faculty member is available to serve as an adviser and housing accommodations are available.
-Applications are accepted on a rolling basis.
-Scholars may stay no longer than 12 months. - 4.
+Due to the availability of Princeton Theological Seminary faculty during the fall and spring semesters, students are encouraged to apply for either the fall semester (August-December) or the spring semester (January-May).
+Students may arrive no earlier than the start of the semester and remain no longer than the end of the semester; these dates are published on the Academic Calendar.
+Application deadlines are February 15 for fall semester admission and July 15 for spring semester admission.
+Admission decisions will be sent to applicants in May (for fall admission) and October (for spring admission). - 3.
+Scholars may apply for the full academic year (both the fall and spring semesters) provided a Princeton Theological Seminary faculty member is available to serve as an adviser and housing accommodations are available. - 4.
 The student must complete the Track B: DRSP Online Application. - 5.
-Successful applicants whether single, married, or in other legally recognized relationships, may apply for PTS housing and/or meal plan at regular subsidized rates.
-Generally, single students will be housed in a furnished campus residence hall and will take their meals in the PTS dining hall.
-Married or legally coupled students may apply for an unfurnished PTS apartment with kitchen facilities. - 6.
+Successful applicants whether single, married, or in other legally recognized relationships, may apply for Princeton Theological Seminary housing and/or meal plan at regular subsidized rates.
+Generally, single students will be housed in a furnished campus residence hall and will take their meals in the Princeton Theological Seminary dining hall.
+Married or legally coupled students may apply for an unfurnished Princeton Theological Seminary apartment with kitchen facilities. - 6.
 Students selected for Track B are responsible for all expenses incurred during their stay (research fee, housing, meal plan, and medical insurance at subsidized rates, as well as incidental costs).
 The student is responsible for round-trip transportation, visa application fees, books, and any computer, telephone, or other personal expenses. - 7.
 As part of the paperwork prior to arrival at Princeton Theological Seminary, students must provide financial guarantees demonstrating the ability to pay for the cost of the program. - 8.
-Full payment is due upon arrival at PTS.
+Full payment is due upon arrival at Princeton Theological Seminary.